 29000.
-Energy and Energy Policy. (=CHSS 37502, ECON 26800, ENST 29000, PPHA 39201) PQ for ECON 26800: ECON 26500 consent of George Tolley.
-All students must have advanced standing.
-This course is designed to show how scientific constraints affect economic and other policy decisions regarding energy, what energy-based issues confront our society, and how we may address them through both policy and scientific study, as well as how the policy and scientific aspects can and should interact.
-We address specific technologies and the policy questions associated with each, and also with more overarching aspects of energy policy that may affect several, perhaps many, technologies.
+Energy and Energy Policy. (=CHSS 37502, ECON 26800, ENST 29000, PBPL 29000, PPHA 39201, PSMS 39000) PQ: Third- or fourth-year standing.
+PQ for ECON 26800: ECON 26500 and consent of instructor.
+This course shows how scientific constraints affect economic and other policy decisions regarding energy, what energy-based issues confront our society and how we may address them through both policy and scientific study, and how the policy and scientific aspects can and should interact.
+We address specific technologies and the policy questions associated with each, as well as with more overarching aspects of energy policy that may affect several, perhaps many, technologies.
 S. Berry, G. Tolley.
-Spring.
+Autumn.